-- animal welfare – general conditions and parameters describing the concentration of birds on a given space, access to feeders and drinking units and open air streams based on humane rules and the control of animal health at every stage of the production process;
+- animal welfare – general conditions and parameters which establish the exact level of density of birds in a specific space, access to feeders, drinkers and appropriate ventilation, based on the principle of monitoring livestock health at all stages of production.

-- sterile conditions of poultry meat packing and labeling based on limiting the degree of direct contact of meat with air and protecting from the external mechanical and microbiological contamination, presenting complex information about the entire production process on a label.
+- sterile poultry packaging and labelling conditions focused on limiting direct contact between meat and air and protecting the meat from external mechanical and microbiological contamination, as well as providing comprehensive information about the entire production process on the label;

-The activities focused on the production process are strengthen by regular supporting activities conducted at a central level, such as: educational projects for consumers and producers conducted on the territory of the European Union, research and educational activities concerning food safety conducted by the European Food Safety Authority, educational programs focused on the hygiene, the on-going supervisions on the territory of the European Union.
-Thanks to regular audits of the food safety, the producers and authorities are sure that the “farm to table” policy is properly implemented.
+The activities carried out throughout the production process are reinforced by regular support initiatives, implemented centrally, such as: educational projects for consumers and producers in the EU, research and educational activities relating to food safety conducted by the European Food Safety Authority (EFSA), programmes dedicated to hygiene and inspections carried out in EU states.
+Through regular food safety audits, producers and authorities can ensure that the “farm to fork” policy is consistently being implemented.

-“Farm to table” food production comprises a basis for many local quality systems implemented on the territory of the European Union.
-One of these systems is the QAFP (Quality Assurance for Food Products) that guarantees that the poultry meat producer following this quality system has met a series of strict demands that guarantee high quality, proper structure and flavor of the final product.
+“Farm to fork” food production also serves as the basis for many local quality systems implemented within the European Union.
+These include, among others, the QAFP system, which is a guarantee to consumers that the manufacturer of poultry meat bearing the QAFP logo has satisfied a range of strict requirements to ensure high quality, the right structure and great taste of the final product.